Computing

 Computing – Implementation

-In St Oswald’s, our computing curriculum begins with our EYFS children learning through aspects of Understanding the World, with our Reception children beginning the first module of our bespoke curriculum, designed in collaboration with MGL (a Liverpool-based computing education specialist company).
+In St Oswald’s, our computing curriculum begins with our EYFS children learning through aspects of Understanding the World, with our EYFS children beginning their first modules of our bespoke curriculum, designed in collaboration with MGL (a Liverpool-based computing education specialist company).
 From year 1 onwards, this scheme of work is followed throughout KS1 and 2 with each year group timetabling an hour for their discrete computing lesson per week.
 There are 6 half termly topics taught across the year; this allows children sufficient time to fully embed the skills and knowledge threaded throughout the topics, developing their fluency in the three areas of computing: Computer Science, Information Technology and Digital Literacy.
-We have also adopted the Project Evolve e-safety scheme by SWGfl to implement our work on Internet safety, alongside a membership to NOS, the National Online Safety community.
-With e-safety recognised as a key aspect of computing, all our children are equipped for the real-life challenges or issues they may encounter through their life-long journeys with technology.
+We have also adopted the Project Evolve Online Safety scheme by SWGfl to implement our work on Internet safety, alongside a membership to NOS, the National Online Safety community.
+With Online Safety recognised as a key aspect of computing, all our children are equipped for the real-life challenges or issues they may encounter through their life-long journeys with technology.

 Our scheme of work offers a high quality, engaging curriculum with a clear structure for progression.
-We work closely with our MGL specialist teacher, Mr Keegan, who, alongside class teachers delivers the discrete computing lessons and e-safety messages to our pupils.
+We work closely with our MGL specialist teacher, Mr Keegan, who, alongside class teachers delivers the discrete computing lessons and Online Safety messages to our pupils.
 Teachers identify cross-curricular links wherever possible and ensure that previously gained knowledge and skills, including key safety messages, can be reinforced and applied in new contexts.
-Technology is embedded throughout our lives and it is important that children recognise how computing and e-safety knowledge can support their learning in other areas.
+Technology is embedded throughout our lives and it is important that children recognise how computing and Online Safety knowledge can support their learning in other areas.

 Computing is formatively assessed at the end of each topic, the children being identified as working below, towards, at or exceeding the expected standard for their age-related expectations.
 Monitoring takes place through a variety of strategies including lesson observations, pupil voice, monitoring of work completed etc. Staff are supported by the computing team to ensure a high-quality curriculum is delivered for all our pupils.